-Our DPO is our Business Manager and is contactable via office@blatchingtonmill.org.uk or 01273 736244
+Our DPO is our Business Manager and is contactable via DataProtection@BlatchingtonMill.org.uk or 01273 736244 (see 'Contact us' below).

 5.3 Headteacher

 The headteacher acts as the representative of the data controller on a day-to-day basis.